cloudfright/blog/cloudfright-blog/content/posts/ai-and-creativity.md

  Will humans lose the creative ground to machines in the digital domain?
 It's likely it will go the same way as the camera.
 AI generation will become a tool that makes it easier for anyone to be creative without needing the training, skill, or knowledge.
 New art forms will appear and artists will adapt by embracing the technology to combine with other art forms, or work exclusively in an area currently out of reach of AI, for example, physical art, and performance art.
 Will there ever areas of creativity that will be out of reach of machine?
 No. The machines are coming.

-> I asked DALLE-2 for **A robot painting a picture of a dolphin in the style of andy warhol in an artist's studio lit by natural light**
+> I asked DALLE-2 for **A robot painting a picture of a dolphin in the style of andy warhol in an artist's studio lit by natural light** and here's what it gave me.

 ![dalle-2 output A robot painting a picture of a dolphin in the style of Andy Warhol in an artist's studio lit by natural light](/ai-creativity/DALLE.jpg)